Giancarlo Stanton Player Props: Yankees vs. Twins

 Giancarlo Stanton At The Plate

-- Stanton is batting .271 with two doubles, four home runs and two walks.
+- Stanton has three doubles, four home runs and two walks while hitting .269.

-- He ranks 81st in batting average, 135th in on base percentage, and 34th in slugging among the qualifying hitters in MLB.
+- Among qualified batters in MLB play, he ranks 85th in batting average, 140th in on-base percentage, and 35th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.